amanjotgill23/calcApp/README.md

 5. Added a heading to the webpage and css styling, including color, border and font details.

 6. Streamlined the JavaScript file to make the app more efficient and bug free.

+7. Added Media Queries to site CSS file for screen sizes of less than 400px.